UPchieve/subway/README.md

 ALTER TABLE upchieve.schools
   DROP COLUMN legacy_city_name;
 ```
-4. When finished, run `dbmate up` to apply migration to local db setup.
-To roll back migrations one at a time, run `dbmate down`. (`dbmate up` will run all available migrations, in order)
+4. When finished, run `dbmate up` to apply migration to local db setup (this will run all available migrations that have not currently been applied to the database, in order).
+To roll back migrations one at a time, run `dbmate down`.

 ### Seed updates